chelsigupta/Employee_Manager/README.md

 Tech Stack Used:
 Visual Studio 2019,
-entity framework  -  Version=6.0.0.0  (code-first approach),
+entity framework 6(code-first approach),
-ASP.NET MVC - newVersion="5.2.7.0",
+ASP.NET MVC 5,
 IIS Express is used as the server,
 SQL Server Express LocalDB is used to store application data in a .mdf file.
 The database files are present in the App_Data folder, Nuget Package Manager,
 Bootstrap 4 is used to build the UI.